Pensacola in Escambia County, Florida — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: War, Vietnam

 Location.
 30° 24.131′ N, 87° 12.747′ W. Marker is in Pensacola, Florida, in Escambia County.
-Marker is on South Palafox Street just south of South Jefferson Street, on the left when traveling south.
+It is on South Palafox Street just south of South Jefferson Street, on the left when traveling south.
 Marker is located at the end of the Palafox Wharf/Plaza De Luna.
 Touch for map.
 Marker is in this post office area: Pensacola FL 32502, United States of America.
 Touch for directions.

 Also see . . .
 USCGC Sebago (WPG/WHEC 42).
 (Submitted on November 23, 2017, by Tim Fillmon of Webster, Florida.)

-Photographed By Tim Fillmon, November 14, 2017
+Photographed by Tim Fillmon, November 14, 2017

 3. USCGC Sebago (WPG/WHEC 42) Marker at the end of the Palafox Wharf